 5. Give Yourself a Deadline

 I like deadlines.
-As a mom blogger and stay-at-home mom, I have a very flexible schedule, meaning I don’t need to clock into work or go to meetings and things like that.
+As a work from home mom blogger and stay-at-home mom, I have a very flexible schedule, meaning I don’t need to clock into work or go to meetings and things like that.

 I have all day to do what I want essentially!
 But, the downfall to that is, you won’t feel accomplished because you have TOO much time.
 It’s weird, but if you tell yourself you only have four hours to get something done, YOU WILL GET IT DONE!

 For my freelance writing clients, I have client deadlines and personal deadlines.
 My personal deadlines for my client work is two-three days before the actual deadline.